IIEleven11/StyleTTS2FineTune/README.md

 This repo serves the purpose of preparing a dataset and then the execution of Fine tuning using the StyleTTS2 process.

+# 12/4/23 - I threw my config_ft.yml file in the tools folder if anyone wants to look at it for reference.

 # 12-2-23 Rewrote Segmentation and Transcription

 This works on WSL2 and Linux.
 Windows requires a bunch of other stuff, probably not worth it.